 Repayment of current year wages.
-If you receive repayments for wages paid during a prior quarter in the current year, report adjustments on Form 941-X to recover income tax withholding and social security and Medicare taxes for the repaid wages (as discussed earlier).
+If you receive repayments for wages paid during a prior quarter in the current year, report adjustments on Form 941-X to recover income tax withholding and social security and Medicare taxes for the repaid wages.

 Repayment of prior year wages.
 If you receive repayments for wages paid during a prior year, report an adjustment on Form 941-X or Form 944-X to recover the social security and Medicare taxes.
 You may not make an adjustment for income tax withholding because the wages were wages and income to the employee for the prior year.
+You also must file Forms W-2c and W-3c with the SSA